kimmo1019/DeepCDR/README.md

 # Contact
 If you have any question regard our code or data, please do not hesitate to open a issue or directly contact me (liu-q16@mails.tsinghua.edu.cn)

+# Cite
+If you used our work in your research, please consider citing our paper

+Qiao Liu, Zhiqiang Hu, Rui Jiang, Mu Zhou, DeepCDR: a hybrid graph convolutional network for predicting cancer drug response, Bioinformatics, 2020, 36(2):i911-i918.

 # License
 This project is licensed under the MIT License - see the LICENSE.md file for details